What type of tests can I use to travel?

 It is the responsibility of the traveller to ensure the test meets the minimum standards for return travel to England.
 A reminder of the list of Government approved providers can be found here: https://www.gov.uk/government/publications/list-of-private-providers-of-coronavirus-testing

 What’s more, your Travel Counsellor can point you towards Government approved providers who are currently offering discounted rates on various testing options, including those that can be arranged pre-departure and verified virtually whilst overseas and in a clinical environment.

 For the tests you need to take once you arrive home, there’s further guidance on this on the FDCO website.

 All children under 11 are exempt from pre-departure testing for arrival into the UK.
-However, all children over the age of five are required to take a PCR test when back home in the UK.
-For arrivals from green countries this must be done on or before day two, at home.
+However, all children over the age of five are required to take a PCR test or a lateral flow test when back home in the UK.